MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-CN/Teams/financial-teams-templates-in-the-admin-console.md

 ## <a name="use-team-templates-with-microsoft-graph"></a>将 Teams 模板与 Microsoft Graph 一起使用

-开发人员可以使用 Microsoft Graph 基于预建的团队模板创建团队。若要详细了解如何将团队模板与 Microsoft Graph 配合使用，请参阅[使用 Microsoft Graph 团队模板入门](get-started-with-teams-templates.md)，[Microsoft Teams API 概述](/graph/teams-concept-overview?view=graph-rest-1.0)，[teamsTemplate 资源类型](/graph/api/resources/teamstemplate?view=graph-rest-1.0)。
+Developers can use Microsoft Graph to create teams from pre-built team templates.
+To learn more about using team templates with Microsoft Graph, see [Get started with team templates using Microsoft Graph](get-started-with-teams-templates.md), [Microsoft Teams API overview](/graph/teams-concept-overview?view=graph-rest-1.0&preserve-view=true), and [teamsTemplate resource type](/graph/api/resources/teamstemplate?view=graph-rest-1.0&preserve-view=true).

 ### <a name="bank-branch"></a>银行分支机构